William Contreras Player Props: Brewers vs. Athletics

-William Contreras -- with a slugging percentage of .543 in his past 10 games, including three home runs -- will be in action for the Milwaukee Brewers versus the Oakland Athletics, with Sam Moll on the hill, on June 9 at 8:10 PM ET.
+William Contreras -- batting .200 with a double, two home runs, five walks and three RBI in his past 10 games -- will be in action for the Milwaukee Brewers against the Oakland Athletics, with Paul Blackburn on the mound, on June 10 at 4:10 PM ET.

-He racked up two hits (going 2-for-4 with a double) in his last game against the Orioles.
+He had a hitless showing in his last game (0-for-4) against the Athletics.

 William Contreras Game Info & Props vs. the Athletics